-With over 550,000 hotels, inns and resorts in the portfolio, the startup supplies the demand for more accommodation options to travelers who want to stay in an independent hotel or a small chain.
+With over 550,000 hotels, inns, and resorts in the portfolio, the startup supplies the demand for more accommodation options to travelers who want to stay in an independent hotel or a small chain.

-Another alternative adopted by independent hotels is the partnership with lodgings that have the same audience profile but are located in different towns.
+Another alternative adopted by independent hotels is the partnership with properties that have the same audience profile but are located in different towns.
 Again, the intention here is to give more options for the guest to accumulate and use their points, making the program more attractive.